balabit/syslog-ng-gitbook/chapters/chapter_5/section_1.md

     def send(self, msg):
         """Send a message to the target service

+        It can return boolean.
+Since 3.20, it can return integer alternatively.
-        It should return True to indicate success, False will suspend the destination for a period specified by the time-reopen() option.""" return True
+        Boolean: True to indicate success, False will suspend the destination for a period specified by the time-reopen() option.
+        After that the same message is retried until retries() times.

+        Integer:
+        self.SUCCESS: message sending was successful (same as boolean True) self.ERROR: message sending was unsuccessful.
+Same message is retried.
+            (same as boolean False)
+        self.DROP: message cannot be sent, it should be dropped immediately. self.QUEUED: message is not sent immediately, it will be sent with the flush method. self.NOT_CONNECTED: message is put back to the queue, open method will be called until success. self.RETRY: message is put back to the queue, try to send again until 3 times, then fallback to self.NOT_CONNECTED."""

+        return True